20 student kitchen cupboard essentials

 What's more, they're cheap, tasty and also count as one of your five a day.

-If you want to take your beans game to the next level, we've even got some baked bean recipes that use them in ways you might never have considered.
+Want to take your beans game to the next level?
+We've got some baked bean recipes that use them in ways you might never have considered.

 -